-- property, plant and equipment;

-- intangible assets with finite useful lives; and

-- investment in a subsidiary.
+- property, plant and equipment and right-of-use assets; - intangible assets with finite useful lives; and - investment in a subsidiary and a joint venture.

-If the recoverable amount (i.e. the greater of the fair value less costs to sell and value-in-use) of an asset or cash-generating unit is estimated to be less than its carrying amount, the carrying amount of the asset or cash-generating unit is reduced to its recoverable amount.
+If the recoverable amount (i.e. the greater of the fair value less cost of disposal and value in use) of an asset or cash-generating unit is estimated to be less than its carrying amount, the carrying amount of the asset or cash-generating unit is reduced to its recoverable amount.
 An impairment loss is recognised as an expense immediately.